 Geometry is a branch of mathematics that deals with the study of shapes.
 And to figure out problem-solving with these shapes, many great mathematicians came out with techniques and formulas to help in the study of these shapes.
 One such mathematician was Pythagoras, who postulated the pythagoras theorem, which helped in the study of right-angled triangles.
 Right-angled means that one of the angles is equal to ninety degrees.

 Pythagoras believed that all things might be manifested through numbers.
-The Pythagoras theorem is one of the most significant theorems in geometry.
+If you want to learn how to be good in maths, understanding the Pythagoras theorem is essential – it is one of the most significant theorems in geometry.
 The connection between three sides of a right angled triangle is given by this theorem.
 Given how many deep riddles of the world are answered with one basic concept, Pythagoras theorem’s beauty and simplicity are amazing.
 It is a basic relation of the three sides that does the task, whether it is to figure out how distant the sun and moon are from Earth, or to build homes, or even in circumstances where triangles aren’t really employed.